raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Response Primary TLV(s), if present, MUST occur first in the response message, before any Response Additional TLVs.

-It is anticipated that by default most DSO request messages will be specified to be acknowledged request messages, which generate corresponding responses.
+It is anticipated that most DSO operations will be specified to use request messages, which generate corresponding responses.
-In some specialized high-traffic use cases, it may be appropriate to specify unacknowledged request messages.
+In some specialized high-traffic use cases, it may be appropriate to specify unacknowledged messages.
-Unacknowledged request messages can be more efficient on the network, because they don't generate a stream of corresponding reply messages.
+Unacknowledged messages can be more efficient on the network, because they don't generate a stream of corresponding reply messages.
-Using unacknowledged request messages can also simplify software in some cases, by removing need for an initiator to maintain state while it waits to receive replies it doesn't care about.
+Using unacknowledged messages can also simplify software in some cases, by removing need for an initiator to maintain state while it waits to receive replies it doesn't care about.
-When the specification for a particular TLV states that, when used as a Primary TLV (i.e., first) in a request message, that request message is to be unacknowledged, the MESSAGE ID field MUST be set to zero and the receiver MUST NOT generate any response message corresponding to this unacknowledged request message.
+When the specification for a particular TLV states that, when used as a Primary TLV (i.e., first) in an outgoing DNS request message (i.e., QR=0), that message is to be unacknowledged, the MESSAGE ID field MUST be set to zero and the receiver MUST NOT generate any response message corresponding to this unacknowledged message.

-The previous point, that the receiver MUST NOT generate responses to unacknowledged request messages, applies even in the case of errors.
+The previous point, that the receiver MUST NOT generate responses to unacknowledged messages, applies even in the case of errors.
-When a DSO request message is received with the MESSAGE ID field set to zero, the receiver MUST NOT generate any response.
+When a DSO message is received where both the QR bit and the MESSAGE ID field are zero, the receiver MUST NOT generate any response.
 For example, if the DSO-TYPE in the Primary TLV is unrecognized, then a DSONOTIMP error MUST NOT be returned; instead the receiver MUST forcibly abort the connection immediately.

-Unacknowledged request messages MUST NOT be used "speculatively" in cases where the sender doesn't know if the receiver supports the Primary TLV in the message, because there is no way to receive any response to indicate success or failure of the request message (the request message does not contain a unique MESSAGE ID with which to associate a response with its corresponding request).
+Unacknowledged messages MUST NOT be used "speculatively" in cases where the sender doesn't know if the receiver supports the Primary TLV in the message, because there is no way to receive any response to indicate success or failure of the request message (the request message does not contain a unique MESSAGE ID with which to associate a response with its corresponding request).
-Unacknowledged request messages are only appropriate in cases where the sender already knows that the receiver supports, and wishes to receive, these messages.
+Unacknowledged messages are only appropriate in cases where the sender already knows that the receiver supports, and wishes to receive, these messages.